ngelrojas/prj-name/README.md

 ### rename folder
 - rename folder root, the any name you want
 - delete .git and create again for your new git
+- create a folder logs and file api_application.log in app/ folder

 ### create file .env
 - copy file .env from folder fenv